qrst07/cloudmc-standard-kb/en/azure-compute-service/azure-working-with-disks.md

 ### Resize a disk or change disk type

 A disk can be resized to increase the amount of storage space allocated.
 Disk space can can only be increased.
 Decreasing the size of a disk in not supported.
-Additionally,
+Additionally, the performance type of the disk can be changed.

+**Note:** If the disk is attached to a running instance, modification of the disk will restart the instance.

-1. From the *Disks* page, click the **Action** menu to the right of the disk you wish to resize, and click *Resize*.
+1. From the *Disks* page, click the **Action** menu to the right of the disk you wish to modify, and click *Edit*.
+1. The *Edit* page will appear.
+1. To change the performance type of the disk,
-1. A dialogue box will appear.
-In the text box labeled **Disk size**, enter the number of gigabytes desired for the disk.
+1. To resize the disk, move the **Disk size** slider to the number of gigabytes desired for the disk.
 1. Click *Submit*.
-The disk will be resized and a notification will appear when the operation has completed.
+The disk will be modified accordingly, and a notification will appear when the operation has completed.
 1. The filesystem can now be extended from within the instance's operating system.

 Alternatively, a disk may be resized if it is attached via the instance's *Instance details* page.

+### Delete a disk

+A disk must be detached before it can be deleted.
+Deleting a disk is permanent.
+This action cannot be undone.

+1. From the **Disks** tab, click the **Action** menu to the right of the disk you wish to delete, and click *Delete*.
+1. A dialogue box will appear, asking for confirmation to continue.
+Click *Submit*.
+1. This disk will be deleted and will be removed from the list of disks.